selamgit/EfficientNet_for_Endoscopic_Images_Response_Prediction/README.md

 ### Background and Aim

-- Accurate response evaluation is necessary to select complete responders from rectal cancer patients diagnosed and treated with radiotherapy.
+- Accurate response evaluation is crucial to select complete responders from rectal cancer patients diagnosed and treated with radiotherapy.

-- The aim is to evaluate the accuracy of response prediction with deep learning methods based on endoscopic images and clinical features.
+- The aim of this study was to evaluate the accuracy of response prediction with deep learning methods based on endoscopic images and clinical features.

-- Present study shows clinical features are combined with endoscopic imaging features to improve the performance of the deep learning models and provide more clinically relevant models.
+- Present study shows clinical features are combined with endoscopic imaging features to improve the performance of the deep learning models and provide more confident clinical decisions.

 ![](images/background_endoscopy_imaging.jpg)

-- Details could be found below link (note that the codes and results provided in this repo are slightly modified):
+- Details could be found in the below link (note that the codes and results provided in this repo are slightly modified):
 - [The use of deep learning on endoscopic images to assess the response of rectal cancer after chemoradiation](https://link.springer.com/article/10.1007/s00464-021-08685-7)
 ----
 ### Dataset